-In addition, in recent years, changes have occurred in the Israeli consumer's shopping habits, inter alia, in view of the "open skies" reform, which led to a reduction in the prices of flights to various destinations overseas, thereby enabling the making of more purchases outside of Israel, as well as online retail, which brings to the consumer's doorstep a larger variety of products, a quicker and more convenient service and mainly personal tailoring of products according to the consumer's preferences and habits.
-The Group is acting to develop ways to combine the new digital retailing and the popular mall experience in a manner which creates a novel consumption experience, inter alia, through Azrieli.com and a designated application.
+In addition, in recent years, changes have occurred in the Israeli consumer's shopping habits, inter alia, in view of the "open skies" reform, which led to a reduction in the prices of flights to various destinations overseas, thereby enabling the making of more purchases outside of Israel23, as well as online retail, which brings to the consumer's doorstep a larger variety of products, a quicker and more convenient service and mainly personal tailoring of products according to the consumer's preferences and habits.
+The Group is acting to develop ways to combine the new digital retailing and the popular mall experience in a manner which creates a novel consumption experience, inter alia, through a designated application.

-&lt;sup>24 Such purchases significantly lessened during Covid.
+23 Such purchases significantly lessened during Covid.